marialagunero/thirdcodereview3/README.md

 ## **Description**

-_This is the Beep, Boop, Won't You Be My Neighbor Project_
+_This is the Beep, Boop, Won't You Be My Neighbor Project.
+THis project is a website that takes a users inputted number and will return: Beep, Boop, Wont you be my neighbor?_

 ## **Program Setup Instructions**